share-secrets-safely/cli/README.md

    * generate pages suitable to be rendered by [`mdbook`][mdbook-github] (or equivalent) and deploy them to github pages.

+Here is what would have to be done, in greater detail:

+ * [ ] `pulldown-cmark` event serialization back to markdown.
+ * [ ] test for processing code blocks to execute lines and capture their output.

 [mdbook-github]: https://github.com/rust-lang-nursery/mdBook

 ### Completing the `vault` subcommand